 private_key_jwt

-Clients that have registered a public key sign a JWT using that key.
+Clients that have registered a public key using their jwks_uri or another method will create and sign a JWT using that key.
 The Client authenticates in accordance with JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants [OAuth.JWT] and Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [OAuth.Assertions].
 The JWT MUST contain the following REQUIRED Claim Values and MAY contain the following OPTIONAL Claim Values:

 iss